How Microcontrollers Work

 The above circuit adds just one bit to another bit.
-Most microcontrollers have 8, 16 or 32 bit architectures, which means they respectively add 8, 16, or 32 bits at one time.
+Most microcontrollers have 8, 16, or 32-bit architectures, which means they respectively add 8, 16, or 32 bits at one time.
 This is done by cascading the adder circuit above.
 A four-bit adder looks like the following circuit.

 The circuit above (expanded to 8, 16, or 32 bits) is used when the microcontroller executes an “add” instruction.
-Every microcontroller has an instruction set which defines which circuitry is available.
+Every microcontroller has an instruction set that defines which circuitry is available.
 Most can add, subtract, invert, shift, rotate, and complement.
 Some can multiply and divide.
 All the operations are performed using sequential logic gates using the design approach illustrated for the adder circuit starting with CMOS transistors to form logic gates.
 Before an operation (such as addition) starts, it needs to be loaded from memory.
-Likewise once an operation completes, the result is stored in memory.
+Likewise, once an operation completes, the result is stored in memory.
 Combinational logic cannot store information but sequential logic can.

 While combination logic provides a given output for a given input, sequential logic takes both current and past input values into account when generating an output.
 The most basic sequential logic circuit is the SR-latch.
 It stores one bit of data.
-The circuit below shows how two NOR gates can be used for form an SR latch.
+The circuit below shows how two NOR gates can be used to form an SR latch.

 Q is the output of the circuit.
 R is used to reset the output (write to zero), and S is used to set the output (write to one).
-Q' (pronounced Q not) is always the opposite value of Q. To understand the circuit, first consider the truth table for the NOR gate which is the OR output passed through a NOT gate.
+Q’ (pronounced Q not) is always the opposite value of Q. To understand the circuit, consider the truth table for the NOR gate which is the OR output passed through a NOT gate.